Driver License Laws By State

 Are physicians who report drivers with medical conditions immune from legal action by the patient?

 Physicians or surgeons reporting on patients with disorders "characterized by lapses of consciousness" will not be held civilly or criminally liable to any patients for making reports pursuant to Cal.
 Health & Safety Code § 103900(f) (2013).

 Who makes decisions about whether drivers are medically qualified?

-What are the circumstances under which a driver may be required to undergo a medical evaluation and what is the process?
+What are the circumstances under which a driver may be required to undergo a medical evaluation?